telerik/fiddler-everywhere-docs/knowledge-base/how-to-bypass-the-proxy.md

 **Q:** I am using a service that pollutes my Fiddler Everywhere captured traffic.
 How to prevent this traffic from being caught from Fiddler Everywhere in the first place?

+**Q:** Can I skip decryption for particular endpoints?

 ## Solution

-All the described issues above have a common solution - bypassing Fiddler so that the specific application endpoints use the default connection directly.
+All the described issues above have a common solution - [bypassing Fiddler](#bypassing-fiddler) so that the specific application endpoints use the default connection directly.
 As a result, any request to these endpoints will go straight through the upstream proxy, effectively bypassing Fiddler, and they won't use the Fiddler Everywhere certificate.
 The immediate effect is that Fiddler Everywhere won't capture traffic from the bypassed endpoints.
 Still, at the same time, the bypassed services will continue to work while using the default internet connection.

+Fiddler also allows decrypting only some endpoints while explicitly [skipping decryption](#skipping-decryption) for others.
+This is possible through the **Rules** tab and the action called **Do Not Decrypt**.

+Lastly, you might want to temporarily filter the captured traffic while preserving all captured sessions.
+For that, you can use the [built-in filters]({%slug how-to-filter-traffic%}) or the **Do Not Show** rule action.

+## Bypassing Fiddler

 ### Proxy Bypass List